jsc329/ammonitorwiki/Chapter-04-Species-and-Library.md

 The List and listItems Tables in Access
 =======================================

-Because lists are so flexible, used in many different capacities in **AMMonitor**, they are listed as a sub-tab under the “Program Mgt” tab.
+Because lists are so flexible and used in many different capacities in **AMMonitor**, they are listed as a sub-tab under the “Program Mgt” tab.
 Here, Bilbo’s list is displayed on the **list** form (in which listID and description are tagged to the table’s columns).
 The **listItems**